datastax/unreel/README.md

 - the PartyKit server via `npx partykit deploy` in the `controller` directory to deploy to PartyKit Cloud (an abstraction on Cloudflare), and
 - the React app via Vercel in the `ui` directory.

+## Database setup

+To run the application, you will need an [Astra DB database](https://astra.datastax.com/signup).
+The database should have two non-vector collections, named _questions_ and _players_.

+You will set the environment variables `ASTRA_DB_ENDPOINT_URL` and `ASTRA_DB_TOKEN` in the `controller/.env` file.

+Load questions into the _questions_ collection to play using cached questions.
+Questions follow the type `Quote`.

 ## Running Locally

 ⚠️ It's important to speak to localhost over https, not http, because the PartyKit server uses WebSockets which require https.
 The project already serves traffic over https on localhost.